enonic/enonic-npm-modules/PUBLISH.md

 Publishing packages
 ===
-Since `enonic-npm` is a monorepo, all packages should be published using [Lerna](https://github.com/lerna/lerna).
+Since `enonic-npm-modules` is a monorepo, all packages should be published using [Lerna](https://github.com/lerna/lerna).
 It's still possible to publish with `npm` or `yarn`, but it's not recommended.

 ### Prepare ###